List of Royal Air Force stations: Map of stations within the UK

-Map of the United Kingdom showing active RAF stations, Ministry of Defence (MOD) airfields (non-Royal Navy or Army Air Corps), MOD air weapons ranges and RAF stations occupied by the United States Visiting Forces (USVF).
+A map of the United Kingdom showing active RAF stations, Ministry of Defence (MOD) airfields (non-Royal Navy or Army Air Corps), MOD air weapons ranges and RAF stations occupied by the United States Visiting Forces (USVF).

 Overseas

 Permanent Joint Operating Bases

 The United Kingdom operates Permanent Joint Operating Bases (PJOBs) in four British Overseas Territories, namely Ascension Island, the Sovereign Base Areas of Akrotiri and Dhekelia in Cyprus, the Falkland Islands and Gibraltar.

-The Falkland Islands also have three Remote Radar Heads, forming part of an early warning and airspace control network.
+The Falkland Islands have three Remote Radar Heads, forming part of an early warning and airspace control network.

 The PJOBs contribute to the physical defence and maintenance of sovereignty of these British Overseas Territories and enable the UK to conduct expeditionary military operations.

 The Director of Overseas Bases, Strategic Command, controls and oversees the PJOBs.